biocore/qiime/doc/scripts/make_pie_charts.rst

 		Maximum number of individual categories in each pie chart.
 All additional categories are grouped into an "other" category. [default: 20]
 	-o, `-`-dir-prefix
 		Directory prefix for all analyses
+	-b, `-`-colorby
+		This is the samples to make pie charts for in the counts files from  `summarize_taxa.py <./summarize_taxa.html>`_.
+The sample name must match the name of a sample id in the header of the counts file exactly and multiple categories can be list by comma separating them without spaces.
+If you want to see the pie charts broken up by all samples -s is still funtional.
+If -s is set and -b is used  it will just be broken up by all samples.
+If neither -s or -b are set the  pie charts will be based on all samples put together, one for each level.  [default: None]
+	-p, `-`-prefs_path
+		This is the user-generated preferences file.
+NOTE: This is a file with a dictionary containing preferences for the analysis.
+The label taxonomy_coloring is used for the coloring, see example prefs file preferences_file. [default: None]
+	-k, `-`-background_color
+		This is the background color to use in the plots. [default: None]

 **Output:**